 CANADA: Legislative requirements vary by jurisdiction.
 Where privacy laws apply, personal information must only be collected with consent and may only be used for its purposes.
 In most jurisdictions, e-mail and internet use may be monitored where notice has been given through clear employer policies.

-PHILIPPINES: When an employer collects and processes personal information of its employees, especially sensitive personal information, the employer must comply with applicable guidelines on the adoption of organisational, physical and technical security measures and the registration thereof with the National Privacy Commission.
+PHILIPPINES: When an employer collects and processes personal information of its employees, especially sensitive personal information, the employer must comply with applicable guidelines on the adoption of organizational, physical and technical security measures and the registration thereof with the National Privacy Commission.
 The data subject must have given their consent prior to the collection or as soon as practicable and reasonable.
 An employer’s collection of personal information from its own employees does not require the employee’s prior written consent, provided the personal information collected and the processes applied to such information are only to the extent necessary for compliance with legal requirements prescribed for an employer-employee relationship.

 RUSSIA: In certain cases, employers are required to obtain the prior written consent of their employees in order to process their personal data (e.g., transferring personal data to third parties, including cross-border transfers).